Verstappen tops practice despite crash

 - Full practice results

+Hamilton was just 0.031secs behind his team-mate, but the Red Bull and Mercedes drivers used different tyres to set their times.

-Verstappen's quickest time was on the soft tyre, whereas the Mercedes drivers' best laps were on the medium.
+Verstappen's quickest time was on the soft-compound tyre, theoretically the quickest, whereas the Mercedes drivers' best laps were on the medium.

 Both Bottas and Hamilton failed to improve when they tried the soft tyres.

-It remains to be seen whether that was because they struggled to make the soft tyres last for a full lap of the Spa-Francorchamps track, the longest on the calendar, or whether they were playing around with engine modes to disguise their true pace.
+Mercedes used a lower-power engine mode for their runs on the soft tyre compared with the medium, and neither driver was satisfied with the car's balance on the softer tyre.

 Ferrari's Charles Leclerc also had a crash, his at the Les Combes chicane just one corner before Verstappen's incident.
-That ended Leclerc's session midway through, causing a brief red-flag period while the car was recovered.
+That ended Leclerc's session midway through, causing a brief red-flag period while the car was removed.

-Leclerc carried a little too much speed into the chicane, managed to negotiate the initial right-hander, but the car ran a little wide through the following left and he lost control as he tried to moved to the other side of the track for the quick Malmedy right-hander that follows.
+Leclerc carried a little too much speed into the chicane, managed to negotiate the initial right-hander, but the car ran a little wide through the following left.
+He lost control as he tried to moved to the other side of the track for the quick Malmedy right-hander that follows.

+Leclerc said: "It has been a very tricky day overall, for everyone because of the conditions.
+But we have one night to work on the car and come back stronger.

+"I would have preferred not to end the day in the wall, but it is part of free practice and I will try not to do these mistakes later.

 Behind the top three, Alpine's Fernando Alonso was fourth fastest, ahead of Alpha Tauri's Pierre Gasly, Aston Martin's Lance Stroll and the second Alpine of Esteban Ocon.